Nature’s Creepiest Nun

 UC Berkeley (Settling Down)

-California is exactly what I dreamed it would be, although my worst worry did catch up with me.
-The clean streets, diversity of people, and hills represent nature, all in an inspirational school setting lined by joy-bringing trees.
-Where there are trees, be sure to catch a glimpse of birds that add their musical presence […]
+California is exactly what I dreamed it would be The clean streets, diversity of people, and hills represent nature, all in an inspirational school setting lined by joy-bringing trees.
+Where there are trees, be sure to catch a glimpse of birds that add their musical presence to the scenery.
+From my room, I can hear… Continue reading UC Berkeley (Settling Down)

 Rate this: